j3lte/node-motion/README.md

 It is a simple wrapper for the [motion](http://www.lavrsen.dk/foswiki/bin/view/Motion) package that can be used on Linux boxes to view a usb connected webcam.
 It will spawn motion and a simple express server to view the cam.

   * It can use a JSON file that represents a .conf file ([see configs](https://github.com/j3lte/node-motion/tree/master/config))
-  * It can use a valid motion.conf file (see [example](http://www.lavrsen.dk/foswiki/bin/view/Motion/WorkingConfigs))
+  * It can use a valid motion.conf file (see [examples](http://www.lavrsen.dk/foswiki/bin/view/Motion/WorkingConfigs))
-  * It uses a JSON file in `config/` ([see configs](https://github.com/j3lte/node-motion/tree/master/config)) to create a temporary `motion.conf` file.
+  * It uses a JSON file in `config/` ([see example config](https://github.com/j3lte/node-motion/blob/master/config/motion_conf.json)) to create a temporary `motion.conf` file.
 Values can be overridden with the client

 ## Usage